 Pandequeso, Pandebono and Almojábanas

 These are delicious baked cheese bread of different varieties which you can find in almost any bakery and many small stores.
-However you have to be careful because like everything, not all of these offerings are of very good quality, but when you find some well-made and fresh baked, they are absolutely delicious.
+However you have to be careful because like everything, not all of these offerings are of very good quality, but when you find some well-made and freshly baked, they are absolutely delicious.

 I know that many countries throughout Latin America have something called buñuelos, but I have not found others like those in Colombia.

-I do not know what else they have, I only know that they are very rich, like something you might find at a state fair.
-The important thing is to find a good buñuelo because I don’t want you to get a bad impression, when so much depends on the quality of the ingredients and the date of production.
+I don’t know what else they have, I only know that they are very rich, like something you might find at a state fair.
+The important thing is to find a good buñuelo because I don’t want you to get a bad impression when so much depends on the quality of the ingredients and the date of production.
 It’s easiest if you ask a local Colombian where you can find the best buñuelos, as they will surely point you in the right direction.

 The first time I had a buñuelo, it was re-heated and stale, which put me off of them until my girlfriend many months later convinced me to try a good one, and now I crave a good buñuelo every now and again.
-Generally speaking the small ones are better than the big fat ones.
+Generally speaking, the small ones are better than the big fat ones.
 And make sure you order from a place where they are making them fresh, rather sitting under a lamp.

 It’s got a good amount of beans, rice, ground beef, blood sausage, fried plantain, chorizo, a fried egg, a small arepa, a piece of avocado, and the main attraction … a large piece of chicharron (which is pork fried with the skin).

 Depending on the restaurant, they serve the above Bandeja Paisa in large portions, in other places you might find it served with slight variations.
 But in any case, it’s almost always a mountain of food.
-In fact if you aren’t eating solo, it can easily be a dish shared for two or in some restaurants they sell the half Bandeja Paisa which is of more “normal” portions.
+In fact, if you aren’t eating solo, it can easily be a dish shared for two or in some restaurants they sell the half Bandeja Paisa which is of more “normal” portions.

 Many travelers wonder why this dish so exaggeratedly huge, well, they say that it was the only dish of the day of the old Paisa farmers, where they derived their full supply of energy to get them through the day.

-The Bandeja Paisa is most definitely not suitable for vegetarians, in fact many Colombian dishes and snacks are not (as almost all have meat in its different variations).
+The Bandeja Paisa is most definitely not suitable for vegetarians, in fact, many Colombian dishes and snacks are not (as almost all have meat in its different variations).

-Ajiaco is a typical dish of the Colombian capital, Bogotá; but its popularity has spread to many regions throughout the country.
+Ajiaco is a typical dish of the Colombian capital, Bogota; but its popularity has spread to many regions throughout the country.

 Do not get it confused with the ajiaco from other countries.

-The Colombian is a delicious soup that has three different types of potatoes, a piece of corn cob, chunks of shredded chicken breast, herbs called huascas (which give it that characteristic flavor and are absolutely tasty) and is accompanied by a piece of Avocado, rice, cream and capers.
+The Colombian is a delicious soup that has three different types of potatoes, a piece of corn cob, chunks of shredded chicken breast, herbs called huascas (which give it that characteristic flavor and are absolutely tasty) and is accompanied by a piece of Avocado, rice, cream, and capers.